 Many students find it difficult to say at 16 where they want to spend their working life.
 A BTEC opens up avenues such as university whilst also being relevant to a profession.
 FUTURE ACADEMIC AND CAREER PATHWAYS This qualification equips you with the essential knowledge and skills needed to help you begin or progress in a wide variety of business careers.
 The BTEC Diploma can also open up further areas of study to you.
 COURSE CONTENT Students will be studying the Edexcel syllabus.
 The two year course is designed to be adaptable to your needs, abilities and career aspirations: it consists of four compulsory core units plus a choice of eight specialist units.
-BTEC Course Options: - Extended Certificate: equivalent to I A Level (4 units) including a compulsory examination - Diploma: equivalent to 2 A Levels (8 units)
+BTEC Course Options:

-ASSESSMENT Combination of internal and external assessments.
-Year I2 Unit I: Exploring Business (internally assessed) Unit 2: Developing a Marketing Campaign (controlled assessment) Unit 3: Personal and Business Finance (external exam) Unit 8: Recruitment and Selection Process (internally assessed) Year 13 Unit 4: Managing an Event (internally assessed) Unit I4: Investigating Customer Service (internally assessed) Unit 6: Principles of Management (external exam) Unit 19: Pitching for a new Business (internally assessed) EXTRACURRICULAR OPPORTUNITIES - Students are encouraged to join the International Young Enterprise Company Programme Scheme Awards for visual merchandising, creative product promotion, team building and starting a small business - tutor2u exam preparation off-site courses - Students are invited to participate in an educational trip to New York in Year I2 COURSE REQUIREMENTS Minimum of five or more GCSEs at grade 5 or above.
-APPLIED SCIENCE
+- Extended Certificate: equivalent to I A Level (4 units) including a compulsory examination - Diploma: equivalent to 2 A Levels (8 units) ASSESSMENT Combination of internal and external assessments.
+Year I2 Unit I: Exploring Business (internally assessed) Unit 2: Developing a Marketing Campaign (controlled assessment) Unit 3: Personal and Business Finance (external exam) Unit 8: Recruitment and Selection Process (internally assessed) Year I3 Unit 4: Managing an Event (internally assessed) Unit 14: Investigating Customer Service (internally assessed) Unit 6: Principles of Management (external exam) Unit 19: Pitching for a new Business (internally assessed) EXTRACURRICULAR OPPORTUNITIES All business students participate in the Xavier Inter-school Apprentice Challenge.
+COURSE REQUIREMENTS Minimum of five or more GCSEs at grade 5 or above.